IBM-Cloud/techxchange-labs/docs/costs-1790/10-getting-started.md

 ## View Cluster Configuration via Service Details

-1. Click on the **OpenShift cluster** in the resource list to view the cluster details, including:
+1. Click on the **Lab1790-openshift** cluster in the resource list to view the cluster details, including:
     - Cluster version and status
     - Number of worker nodes
     - Worker node types (e.g., `bx2.8x32`)